IsmailBourbie/IsmailBourbie/README.md

 - **Databases**: MySQL, PostgreSQL
 - **Other Tools**: Docker, Git, REST APIs, Unit Testing

-## 🔧 Current Focus
-I’m currently working on:
+## 🛠️ What I Do
-- Building efficient back-end systems using **Laravel**.
+- Build scalable backend systems using Laravel.
-- Developing scalable and testable applications.
+- Develop testable and maintainable applications.
-- Exploring innovative ways to optimize system performance.
+- Implement robust API solutions.

 ## 🤝 Let’s Collaborate!
 I enjoy working with other developers and tackling new challenges.
 If you’re interested in collaborating on a project, feel free to reach out!